-Confluent Platform is the central nervous system for a business, uniting your organization around a Kafka-based single source of truth.
+Confluent Platform is the central nervous system for a business, uniting your organization around an Apache Kafka®-based single source of truth.
 It is frequently used to store mission-critical data, and therefore enabling security features are crucial.

 By default, there is no encryption, authentication, or ACLs configured.
 Any client can communicate to Kafka brokers via the